junxit/us-congress-bills-114/metadata.md

 - 2015-06-10 — Mr. Davis, Rodney asked unanimous consent to discharge from committee and consider. (consideration: CR H4032)
 - 2015-06-10 — On agreeing to the resolution Agreed to without objection. (text: CR H4032)
 - 2015-06-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4032)
+- 2015-06-11 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S4117)
+- 2015-06-11 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S4117)